-Volunteer Now would provide resources through its website to support organisations to recognise and thank their volunteers.
-Case studies and stories from both organisations and volunteers would be shared online during the course of the week.
+Volunteer Now will provide resources through its website to support organisations to recognise and thank their volunteers.
+Case studies and stories from both organisations and volunteers will be shared online during the course of the week.

-In addition, Volunteer Now had requested that Council join with them in promoting one or all of the following initiatives within the Borough:
+In addition, Volunteer Now have requested that Council join with them in promoting one or all of the following initiatives within the Borough: